-Rule B12.1.1 (Bluepages) of The Bluebook (20th edition) covers how to cite to U.S. federal statutes in non-academic legal documents.
-Per this rule, a full citation of a federal statute includes three elements: 1) the official name of the act; 2) the published source in which the act can be found; and 3) a parenthetical indicating either i) the year the source was published (used for codes) or ii) the year the statute was passed (used for session laws).
-The Bluebook provides the following example:
+Rule B12.1.1 (Bluepages) of The Bluebook (21st edition) covers how to cite to U.S. federal statutes in non-academic legal documents.
+Per this rule, a full citation of a federal statute includes: 1) the official name of the act; and 2) the published source in which the act can be found.
+It may also include a parenthetical indicating either i) the year the source was published (used for codes); or ii) the year the statute was passed (used for session laws).
+The Bluebook provides the following examples (see p.
+18):

-Whenever possible, cite the official code for statutes currently in force (although note that it's best to use the unofficial code versions for research).
-A citation of an official or unofficial code includes the following components: 1) the title number; 2) the abbreviated name of the code; 3) the section numbers in which the act is codified; and 4) the year of the cited code edition (not the year the act was passed).
-Citations of an unofficial code (such as the U.S.C.A. and the U.S.C.S.) must also include the name of the publisher in the date parenthetical.
-The Bluebook provides the following examples in rule B12.1.1 (Bluepages):
+Whenever possible, cite the current official code for statutes currently in force (although note that it's best to use an unofficial annotated code for research).
+A citation of an official or unofficial code includes the following components: 1) the title number; 2) the abbreviated name of the code; 3) the section number(s) in which the act is codified; and 4) the year of the cited code edition (not the year the act was passed).
+The year of the cited code edition, however, may be omitted when citing the official or unofficial U.S.C., while citations to an unofficial code (such as the U.S.C.A. and the U.S.C.S.) must include the name of the publisher in a parenthetical.
+The Bluebook provides the following examples in rule B12.1.1 (Bluepages) (see p.
+19):

 Rule 12.5 (Whitepages) explains how to cite a code contained in an electronic database.
 Per this rule, give parenthetically the name of the database and the currency of the database as provided by the database itself (rather than the year of the code).
-Also provide the name of the publisher, editor, or compiler per rule 12.3(d) (Whitepages) unless the code is published, edited, compiled by, or under the suprevision of government officials.
-The Bluebook includes the following examples:
+Also provide the name of the publisher, editor, or compiler per rule 12.3.1(d) (Whitepages) unless the code is published, edited, compiled by, or under the supervision of government officials.
+The Bluebook includes the following examples (p.
+127):

 18 U.S.C.S. § 1956 (LEXIS through Pub.
 L. No. 113-108).